Picture of author.

 Assinalado

 Nihilistic pulp of limited merit or use.
 Knowledgeably & well enough written, but we read adventure novels notably for the vicarious delight of seeing a hero (= imagining ourselves) “take charge” against hostile situations which threaten him on the most existential level.
-So it’s *very* blue-balling, & quickly repetitive after some initial amusement, to have patiently to read through the very opposite reaction again & again.
+So it’s *very* blue-balling, & quickly repetitive - after some early chapters’ amusement, yes - to have patiently to read through the very opposite actions again & again.

-Two satisfying exceptions: The snake pit, where the protagonist (having little choice) shows himself unusually resolute & lethal. & the ending, where he suffers some subtly crafted & humorous consequences for his overall behaviour via two final - cushioned, even cushy, but irreversibly humiliating - developments.
+Two satisfying exceptions: The snake pit, where the protagonist (having no choice) shows himself unusually resolute & lethal. & the ending, where he suffers some subtly crafted & humorous consequences for his overall behaviour via two final - cushy, but irreversibly humiliating - developments.

 … (mais)